gasunit/GASUnit/README.md

 ## Assertion
 GASUnit provides minimum assert function which verify whether value is truthy.
-You can add any assertion library and use it.
+You can use any assertion library, such as [AssertGAS](https://github.com/gasunit/AssertGAS).

 ## Development
 ```sh